 A: Yes, it is recommended that you turn off your therapy when driving a vehicle.
 You do not need to turn off therapy if you are a passenger.

-A: The InterStim™ system is not a cure, but you can expect the therapy to reduce your symptoms by 50% or more.
+A: The InterStim™ system nor the InterStim™ Micro system is a cure, but you can expect the therapy to reduce your symptoms by 50% or more.
 If you feel like your relief has changed, use your programmer to make sure your therapy is turned on, and an adjustment in stimulation is not needed.
 If your relief does not improve, track your symptoms on a diary, and make an appointment to review them with your doctor.